csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 played from the score for 1 hour so this entire process will last that length of time.
 Many of the parameters of granulation are chosen randomly when a note begins so that each note will have unique characteristics.
-The timestretch is created by a [line](https://csound.com/docs/manual/line.html) function: the start and end points of which are defined randomly when the note begins.
+The timestretch is created by a&nbsp;
+[line](https://csound.com/docs/manual/line.html) function: the start and end points of which are defined randomly when the note begins.
 Grain/window size and window size randomization are defined randomly